 the store worker marks on a sheet of paper their impression of whether a customer is in a bad mood or not.
 The causal effect of ice cream choice could now be

 determined by looking at the probability of a positive ice cream store experience amongst those who had a bad experience and those who didn't and averaging over the probability

 of being in a bad mood (this is a method called standardization), or alternatively, by including the bad mood indicator variable in a model like logistic regression.
 The DAG that

 accounts for this adjustment looks like the following - note the changed color and shape in addition to the lighter shaded arrows.

+In this example, conditioning on background mood ensures we have conditional exchangeability.
 If we failed to include or adjust for this information, our estimate of the causal effect of ice cream flavor would become biased, or incorrect.
 In more complicated examples, since we don't always know all the variables that could possibly confound the causal effect of interest, a scientist has to "assume conditional exchangeability" (as mentioned briefly in the preface), without ever knowing if this assumption is fully met.

 There's more to be said here, as confounding often rears its' head in surprising ways.
 However, we'll stop here, leaving further examples for the textbook and turn our attention now to selection bias.

 Selection Bias: The Unseen Filter